bnhf/openvpn-tap-external-web-ui/README.md

 ![Status page](docs/images/screenshot-brix-pc2_9443-2022.02.03-15_35_24.png?raw=true)

-Setup your Portainer Stacks page as shown on an ARMv7 running the Raspberry Pi OS, inserting environment variables for creating certificates:
+Setup your Portainer Stacks page as shown on an ARMv7 running the Raspberry Pi OS, inserting environment variables for creating certificates (grab the contents of the docker-compose.yml in the docs folder, and add a :armv7 as a tag after the container name:

 ![screenshot-raspberrypi5_9000-2022 02 26-13_16_57](https://user-images.githubusercontent.com/41088895/155858516-edbcbc07-331a-4719-ab41-501d7c99934c.png)

 This fork uses a single docker container with the OpenVPNAdmin web application.
 Through a docker volume it creates following directory structure for the database, but otherwise links to /etc/openvpn in the host.
 The intention is for PiVPN to be able to operate as usual, with PiVPN commanline options still available: